-To quickly deploy edge computing capabilities in the enterprise, you would need to contact some of the top edge for enterprise providers.
+To quickly deploy edge computing capabilities in the enterprise, you would need to contact some of the top edges enterprise providers.
 In addition, you would require the assistance of an enterprise software development services provider, such as Syoft, to assist with the integration.

 When it comes to the best edge computing providers, we recommend the following:

-2. Dell's Through their OpenManage Mobile functionalities, they provide edge computing orchestration and management services.
+Dell through their OpenManage Mobile functionalities provides edge computing orchestration and management services.

 ClearBlade is a third option.
 They recently released an Edge Native Intelligent Asset Application, which allows an edge device to be used.